arvaldez301/Bioinformatics-Programs/README.md

 ## R Studio
-To install R studio there are two programs that you must download.
+To begin workign with R studio there are two programs that you must download.
 One being the core R software and the other being R studio where you wil conduct all of your R coding.

 http://cran.r-project.org/